igvteam/igv-webapp/README.md

   ]
 }
 ```
-Each .json track configuration file corresponds to one menu item presented in the _Tracks_ pulldown menu.
+Each .json track configuration file associated with a genome ID corresponds to one menu item presented in the _Tracks_ pulldown menu.
 The configuration file defines:

 * The label of the item in the menu.
 * The set of tracks presented for selection when the user clicks on the menu item.
 The tracks can be presented as a simple list of names or as an annotated table; a simple list is the default.